All blog posts

 And how long did it take you to get to HR?

-Still about ten to eleven years.
-I came from sales and then became HR business partner for sales.
-I knew the people so they didn't have to tell me anything that couldn't be done for the business.
-Meanwhile, I am still a strong believer that HR people come from the business.
-I very much like that people from the business go to HR and people from HR go to the business.
-If you do HR for HR you will be outsourced in no time because then you can do it anywhere, anyhow, anyway.
-You have to sense what the business needs and you have to align your HR policy with that and vice versa.
+About ten or eleven years, anyway.
+I came from sales and then became an HR business partner for sales.
+I knew the people, so they didn't have to tell me anything that wasn't possible for the business.
+Meanwhile, I'm still a strong believer in HR people coming from the business.
+I really like people from the business going to HR, and people from HR going to the business.
+If you do HR for HR, you'll be outsourced in no time because then you can do it anywhere, anyhow, anyway.
+You have to sense what the business needs and align your HR policy accordingly, and vice versa.

-I also worked for several countries.
-My last role vwas People Director of Europe.
-That was from Wales to Omsk.
-That is very instructive, I found it a strange sensation that a human being is a human being.
-Whether in Siberia or in Wales.
-A human being likes to go to work, likes to be recognized, likes to get a pat on the back.
-A human being wants to belong to something or someone and be able to make a difference.
-No matter how small or how big.
-I learned that at Pelican Rouge, too.
-Whether you're roasting coffee or brewing beer.
+I've also worked for various countries.
+My last role was People Director for Europe.
+That spanned from Wales to Omsk.
+That was very instructive; I found it a strange realization that a person is a person, whether they're in Siberia or Wales.
+People love to go to work, like to be recognized, and like to get a pat on the back.
+People want to belong to something or someone and make a difference, no matter how small or how big.
+I learned that at Pelican Rouge too, whether you're roasting coffee or brewing beer.

 Ownership comes back often doesn't it, letting people make their own choices?

-It is.
-That's not the sky is the limit, that's a closed box.
-I always say that's a tunnel.
-Actually, in those tunnels, people are allowed to drive and try as much as they want, but you have to stay in the tunnel.
-Trying to be a good employer, there is also an opportunistic side to that.
-If the business is not doing well, it's not good for the people either.
+That's true.
+It's not the sky's the limit, it's a closed box.
+I always say it's a tunnel.
+People can actually drive and try as much as they want in those tunnels, but you have to stay inside the tunnel.
+Trying to be a good employer also has an opportunistic side.
+If the business isn't doing well, it's not good for the people either.
 People for growth, growth for people.
 If you grow as a company, you can invest in people.
-They are going to get better and your business will get better as a result.
+They'll improve, and your company will improve as well.

 Did you also sometimes have moments when things went in the opposite direction?
 Now you say that when things are going well in a company that you can give people more space.

-Sure.
-InBev is known to restructure more than regularly.
-Now even there, if you do it with the respect of people, it's actually often not even bad.
-Here I also have to lay someone off sometimes.
-You always have to make sure that people remember their previous company as one that didn't roll their eyes.
-And people should also remember that you tried to help them in their next chapter.
-You should never be in a job and live from weekend to weekend or vacation to vacation.
+Absolutely.
+InBev is known for restructuring more than regularly.
+Even there, if you do it with respect for people, it's often not a big deal.
+I've had to fire someone here too.
+You always have to make sure people remember their previous company as one that didn't screw them over.
+And people should also remember that you tried to help them with their next chapter.
+You should never be stuck in a job and live from weekend to weekend or from vacation to vacation.

 Then it's actually too late?